hivesolutions/appier/readme.md

 **Joyful Python Web App development**

-Appier is a Python framework built for super fast web app development, where your first app is just a few lines long:
+Appier is an object-oriented Python web framework built for super fast app development, where your first app is just a few lines long:

 ```python
 import appier